 Additionally, Jake notes that the fact that community can have an impact on employees as well is also something worth mentioning.
 When employees feel like they’re making an impact, they’re more excited to go to work.
 They want to come up with better solutions to help.
 They have the sentiment, as Jake puts it, that “I know those people,” and therefore care a lot more and work a lot harder.

-Take a step back, assess the mission and values of your company and the end goal you want to achieve through creating a community in the first place.
+In conclusion, take a step back, assess the mission and values of your company and the end goal you want to achieve through creating a community in the first place.
 After that, you need to chose the platform that will get the job done, plain and simple.